OSSAfrica/Governance/CODE_OF_CONDUCT.md

 ---

-*For questions about this Code of Conduct, please contact [CONDUCT_EMAIL] or refer to our community governance documentation.*
+*For questions about this Code of Conduct, please contact [operations@ossafrica.org] or refer to our community governance documentation.*